UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 # Challenges
 - Initial project scope was to use V-SLAM to map out the track but V-SLAM is computationally heavy and would require Xavier NX, would take up a lot of time to build from scratch.
 - Research into V-SLAM were done, there are a few alternative method to implement this with V-SLAM but that was out of the scope for the project.
-- With the time available, we couldn't implemnt self mapping of the course, that could be a future improvement of the project where you can set the car on a random track then have it mapped out by itself
+- With the time available, we couldn't implemnt self mapping of the course, that could be a future improvement of the project where you can set the car on a random track then have it mapped out by itself, then car would be able to optimized the track
--

 <hr

 # Final Project Video